 Also, the type of policy determines the price difference.
 Term life insurance rates are more affordable, but we think that price is secondary in choosing life insurance.
 More critical are the benefits, opportunities, and what you get with the money that you invest.

 We think a whole life insurance policy is the best option for most people because it has a death benefit and investment component.
-Even though its rates are higher, it allows you to become financially independent through the Infinite Banking Concept.
+Even though its rates are higher, it allows you to become financially independent through Lifestyle Banking.

-We invite you to watch the Wealth Nation masterclass.
-You will learn how to use your policy, set up your bank, and generate wealth in just one hour.
+Watch our free masterclass, and you will learn how to use your policy, set up your bank, and generate wealth using the Lifestyle Banking system.